Rev Professor Eamonn Conway

 Prof Conway served as President of the European Society for Catholic Theology 2009- 2011 and as President of the International Network of Societies for Catholic Theology (visit the INSeCT website) from 2011 to 2014.
 In 2012, Pope Benedict appointed him as an expert adviser to the XIII World Synod of Bishops on the New Evangelisation.
 In 2012, Pope Benedict appointed him as an expert adviser to the XIII World Synod of Bishops on the New Evangelisation.

 Since 2011, Prof Conway has been Chair of the Peter Hünermann Foundation for the Advancement of Catholic Theology in Europe (link: http://www.kuleuven.be/eurotheo/organisation/hunermann_foundation/).
 In 2014, he was appointed as to the expert panel of the Holy See's Agency for promoting quality assurance in pontifical universities and ecclesiastical faculties (Agenzia per la Valutazione e la Promozione della Qualita della Università Facoltà Ecclesiastiche, AVEPRO, link: http://www.avepro.va) for a five-year period.
-In Nov 2014, Fr Conway was appointed to the Theology Committee of the Irish Bishops Conference for a period of three years.
+In Nov 2014, Fr Conway was appointed to the Theology Committee of the Irish Bishops Conference.

 Click here to view a full list of Prof. Eamonn Conway's Publications.